Last updated May 15th, 2023.

 Sales fees are lower for Malay citizens.
 The primary reason this is done is to protect its citizens from short-term speculatory bubbles.
 Most countries in Southeast Asia have a similar tax except for Cambodia.

 As you might have guessed, there are far better investment markets if you’re looking for rental yields or high currency appreciation rates.
-But foreign property ownership in Malaysia is a two-fold play:
+But foreign property ownership in Malaysia is a two-fold play.

 Firstly, there’s the long-term potential of appreciation of the undervalued property due to the current glut of supply on the market.
+Secondly, Malaysia doesn’t charge any tax for foreign sourced income.

 This means that if you use the Malaysia My Second Home (MM2H) program to gain a renewable 10-year visa in the country, you can effectively drop your tax obligations to close to 0% if you arrange everything properly.

-The MM2H visa criteria vary on a number of factors, including age, and the government seems to prefer older retirees.
-If you are not above the age of 50 and are not earning a pension above RM10,000 (c.$2,430) per month, you need to meet the following requirements to qualify:
+If you’re not above the age of 50 and are not earning a pension above RM10,000 (about $2,430) per month, you need to meet the following requirements to qualify:

-- Must have bought a property in Malaysia worth at least RM600,000 (c.$145,790)
+• Must have bought a property in Malaysia worth at least RM600,000 (c.$150,000)

-- Need to show evidence of ownership and full payment of the property.
+• Need to show evidence of ownership and full payment of the property.

-- Real estate must have been purchased within 5 years prior to the application for MM2H visa.
+• Real estate must have been purchased within 5 years prior to the application for MM2H visa.

-- Will need to place a fixed deposit in a Malaysian bank account valued at least RM150,000 (c.$36,448) if you’re aged under 50, or RM100,000 (c.$24,298) if aged over 50.
+• Will need to place a fixed deposit in a Malaysia bank account valued at least RM150,000 ($40,000) if you’re aged under 50, or RM100,000 ($25,000) if aged over 50.

 Should You Buy Property in Malaysia as a Foreigner?